 Stay up-to-date with all team and player news and notes all season long.
 Go 'Pigs!

-ORION'S CONSTELLATION PRIZE: In his first week with the IronPigs (and fourth level this season) Orion Kerkering pitched a scoreless inning, striking out one to earn the win on Wednesday.
-Afterwards he was bestowed with multiple awards as Baseball America named him the Phillies Minor League Player of the Year and the Phillies named Kerkering a 2023 Paul Owens Award Winner (Phillies top minor league pitcher).
+ORION AT WARP SPEED: Orion Kerkering made just one appearance for the IronPigs before getting promoted to the Phillies on Friday.
+When he debuts for the Phillies, it will be the fifth level Kerkering has thrown at this season.
+Baseball America named him the Phillies Minor League Player of the Year and the Phillies named Kerkering a 2023 Paul Owens Award Winner (Phillies top minor league pitcher).
 Kerkering, 22, is 4-1 with 14 saves, a 1.51 ERA (9 ER, 53.2 IP) and 0.89 WHIP across 49 relief appearances.
+When Kerkering debuts, he will be the third IronPig this season to make his MLB debut (McKinley Moore, Weston Wilson).

 WALK(ER) IT LIKE I TALK IT: Jeremy Walker has been a stalwart out of the bullpen this season and is coming in hot for the stretch run.
-He's worked 8.2 consecutive scoreless innings over six appearances dating back to August 29, allowing just five hits and a walk total.
+He's worked 9.2 consecutive scoreless innings over seven appearances dating back to August 29, allowing just five hits and a walk total.

 THE FATHER, THE SON, AND THE KODY GHOST: Kody Clemens has dialed up another hot streak, homering four times in Rochester, going 6-for-19 in the series.
 Stretching even further back, in his past 20 games, Clemens has posted a 1.008 OPS with eight homers and 15 of his 24 hits during that timeframe have gone for extra bases.

 KROONING FOR YOU: Matt Kroon ran out a 13-game hitting streak to start his IronPigs career, seeing it conclude on Thursday night.
-He's still reached base in all 14 games he has played for the 'Pigs.
+He reached base his first 14 games for the 'Pigs as well.
 He has multiple hits in eight of 14 games as well.
-Kroon began his tenure with the 'Pigs, homering on his first swing and going 6-for-9 with a homer and three doubles before a hamstring injury sidelined him for a month.
+Kroon began his tenure with the 'Pigs, homering on his first swing and going 6-for-9 with a homer and three doubles before a hamstring injury side- lined him for a month.
 He drove in two (including the GW HR) on Tuesday and then socked a three-run triple on Wednesday.

-HALL PASS: Currently on an eight-game hitting streak, Darick Hall is vying to finish the year with an average over .300 for the first time in his career.
-Since August 1, Hall has hit .310 with 15 homers, driving in 39 in 44 games.
+RBI.
+HALL PASS: Currently on a nine-game hitting streak, Darick Hall is vying to finish the year with an average over .300 for the first time in his career.
+Since August 1, Hall has hit .309 with 15 homers, driving in 39 in 44 games.

 EVEN STEVENSON: Cal Stevenson has got his feet underneath him after a whirlwind of transactions earlier in the season (traded twice, DFA'd twice).
 Since July 22, he's hit all eight of his homers on the season and has slashed .343/.489/.616 with 25 RBI.
 He's punched out just 26 times while walking 30 times.
 Stevenson tied a franchise record by walking four times on Wednesday night.